LuisguiPizana/gans-paper/README.md

 ### Training and Results

 #### Training
-Training the models turned out to be a complicated task.
+Training the models is a complicated task.
 I would like to point out three key aspects to consider when balancing the training:
   1. **Discriminator Power**: If the discriminator is too powerful, it might prevent the generator from learning effectively by providing signals that are not useful for gradual learning.
   2. **Discriminator Weakness**: A weak discriminator will not push the generator to reach its full potential, resulting in suboptimal generated images.
   3. **Generator Capacity**: The generator must have enough units to effectively generate patterns.
 Insufficient capacity can lead to poor-quality images.